Skip to main content

 Meet our supporters

-Godfrey Meynell walking challenge for Christian Aid Week
+Fundraising for Christian Aid Week in Ballybay

 Across the island of Ireland, people and churches are finding simple, meaningful ways to support Christian Aid’s work.
 These supporters show how everyday acts of generosity can bring people together and help families facing poverty, conflict and injustice around the world.